transdigiware/blockchain/howto/ibp-console-join-network.md

 Your peer can now be joined to `channel1`.

-1. If you are not already there, navigate to the **Channels** tab in the left navigation.
+1. If you are not already there, navigate to the **Channels** tab in the left navigation. <issue-3619>There will not be any channel tiles visible yet. </issue-3619>
 2. Click the **Join channel** button to launch the side panels.
 3. Select `Ordering Service` and click **Next**.
 4. Enter `channel1` and click **Next**.